Who says Open Enrollment has to be stressful?

-Use a Theme
+Use a Custom EO Template

 Appeal to Different Learning Styles

 People learn in many different ways.
 Some learn by doing, others learn by reading or seeing videos, and still others learn best listening and asking questions.
-Choose educational materials with a mix of in-person meetings, print materials, digital messages (email and text messaging), and videos.
+Choose educational materials with a mix of meetings, print materials, digital messages (email and text messaging), and videos.

 Apply Email Marketing Best Practices